djeada/Statistics-Notes/notes/spatial_statistics/spatial_validation.md

 If steps 1–3 use the full dataset, the held-out observations influence the model structure before prediction.

-That is leakage.
+That creates leakage.

-For a clean estimate of the entire modeling procedure, fit the variogram and covariance parameters using the training observations in each fold.
+For a clean estimate of the full modeling procedure, fit the variogram and covariance parameters using only the training observations in each fold.

----

-## 29. When full-data covariance fitting may still be useful
+## When full-data covariance fitting may still be useful

 Sometimes the goal is not to estimate the full model-selection pipeline.